QuantumXenon/origins-plus-plus/README.md

 <a href="https://www.curseforge.com/minecraft/mc-mods/origins-plus-plus"><img src="https://www.bisecthosting.com/images/CF/Origins_Plus_Plus/BH_NU_HEADER.png"/><a/>

-Origins++ is a collection of more than 100 unique origins.
+Origins++ is an extensive collection of over 100 unique origins to fully expand the origins experience.
+Each origin comes with advantages, disadvantages, and powers to alter your playstyle.

 ## Building
 - This repository contains the shared resources for both the Fabric and Forge versions of Origins++.